dbca-wa/sdis/docs/source/index.rst

 Welcome
 *******

-SDIS is the project documentation, approval and reporting platform for DPaW's Science and Conservation Division.
+SDIS, the Science Directorate Information System, is the project documentation, approval and reporting platform for DPaW's Science and Conservation Division.

 If you're stuck somewhere, you'll find answers to frequently asked questions in the :doc:`faq`_.